Chanwoo-Jeong-2000/AIM/README.md

-# [Under review] Mitigating Embedding Imbalances in GCN-based Recommender Systems
+# [Under review] Improving Angular Embeddings in GCN for Recommendations

 # Requirements
 python 3.8.18, cuda 11.8, and the following installations: